Where to See Shows During Bay Area Theatre Week

 Ross Valley Players

 This 89-year-old theatre company prides itself on high-quality, thought-provoking productions that encourage cultural collaboration in the community.
-Making its home in ‘The Barn’ at Marin Art and Garden Center, they’ll be presenting “These Shining Lives,” a story of feminine strength and survival, during Theatre Week.
+Making its home in ‘The Barn’ at Marin Art and Garden Center, they’ll be offering $15 tickets to “Scott & Zelda,” a dizzying ride through the Jazz Age with the Fitzgeralds, during Theatre Week.

 San Francisco Playhouse